Skip to main content

 • Option 4: Implement a service that keeps a master seed value, and derive a user salt with key derivation by validating and parsing the JWT.
 For example, use HKDF(ikm = seed, salt = iss || aud, info = sub) defined here.
 Note that this option does not allow any rotation on master seed or change in client ID (i.e. aud), otherwise a different user address will be derived and will result in loss of funds.

 Here's an example request and response for the Mysten Labs-maintained salt server (using option 4).
-If you want to use the Mysten Labs salt server, please contact us for whitelisting your registered client ID.
+If you want to use the Mysten Labs salt server, please refer to Enoki docs and contact us.
 Only valid JWT authenticated with whitelisted client IDs are accepted.

 curl -X POST https://salt.api.mystenlabs.com/get_salt -H 'Content-Type: application/json' -d '{"token": "$JWT_TOKEN"}'